 How it should look:

-Once the rope is clipped into the bottom carabiner of the quickdraw, the rope should run in a straight line all the way back down to your belayer.
+Once the rope is clipped into the bottom carabiner of the quickdraw, your knot should be on the outside (or front) of the carabiner, and the line should run down the inside (or back) all the way back down to your belayer.
 There shouldn’t be any twists in the rope or the quickdraw it’s clipped into.